Wifsimster/yquem/README.md

 #### run()

-Look for recent files from `path`, try to grab subtitles from filename, returns a Promise when done.
+Look for recent files from the specified directory, try to grab subtitles from filename, returns a Promise when done.

+#### getRecentFilesFromDirectory()

+Return a list of recent files from the specified directory.

 ### Static